Ephemera: Etymology and categorisation

-Further items that have been categorised as ephemera include: posters, album covers, meeting minutes, buttons, stickers, financial records and personal memorabilia; announcements of events in a life, such as a birth, a death, a graduation or marriage, have been described as ephemera.
+Further items that have been categorised as ephemera include: posters, album covers, ream wrappers, meeting minutes, buttons, stickers, financial records and personal memorabilia; announcements of events in a life, such as a birth, a death, a graduation or marriage, have been described as ephemera.
 Textual material, uniformly, could be considered ephemera.
 Artistic ephemera include sand paintings, sculptures composed of intentionally transient material, graffiti, and guerrilla art.
 Historically, there has been various categories of ephemera.
 Genres may be defined by function or encompass and detail a specific item.
 Over 500 categories are listed in The Encyclopedia of Ephemera, ranging from the 18th to 20th century.

 Forms

 There is scarcely a subject that has not generated its own ephemera.